 - Rigid foam: These are panels of rigid styrofoam, sold in 4-by-8-ft. sheets in a variety of thicknesses from 1/4 to 2 inches.
 It is also sold in large bundled panels, joined at the ends accordion-style for use as an exterior sheathing material.
 Styrofoam insulation uses one of one of three materials: high quality, green-friendly polyisocyanurate; extruded polystyrene; or expanded polystyrene.
 Rigid foam performs well when subjected to moisture, and it does not change dimensions, split, or crack.
 Wall cavities are often injected with a spray foam insulation, and while this form does dry to a rigid state, it is not considered rigid foam insulation.

 - Fiberglass: Fiberglass insulation consists of tightly packed long rolls or individual batts (single unrolled pieces) of spun fiberglass fibers.
 In contrast to rigid foam, fiberglass is soft and flexible.
 The millions of air pockets in fiberglass insulation provide a superior thermal barrier but fiberglass can also trap moisture, leading to mold and mildew growth.
 Fiberglass should never be used when moisture is even remotely present.
 Fiberglass insulation is typically sold in batts or rolls that are 15 inches or 23 inches wide to fit standard wall and ceiling cavities with framing members spaced 16 or 24 inches apart, on-center.
 Thicknesses of the batts range from 3 1/2 to 12 inches.
 Fiberglass insulation can be sold in rolls ranging from 24 to 32 feet, or in bundled batts, usually about 93 inches long.
 The rolls or batts may be faced with paper to simplify attachment to framing members.
-Unfaced batts or rolls are the better choice for laying as an insulating "blanket."
+Unfaced batts or rolls are the better choices for laying as an insulating "blanket."

 Uses for Rigid Foam Insulation

 Rigid foam insulation panels can be cut and fit to any shape needed.
 Typical uses include:

 - Exterior continuous insulation: Rigid foam can be used as sheathing—a continuous layer of insulation on wall exteriors attached prior to the installation of house wrap and siding.